 In order to gain this award practice team members must have been specifically trained in emergency care, nursing and recognising pain and be regularly attending to patients 24 hours a day.

 Practices must have access to resources and equipment for emergency diagnostics and treatment, and provide a range of pain relief.

-Required Modules: Emergency and Critical Care; In-patients; Nursing; Pain Management.
+Required Modules: Emergency and Critical Care; In-patients; Nursing; Pain Management and Welfare.

 In-patient Service Award